Just after the birth, your midwife will dry your baby and place them on your tummy for skin-to-skin contact to happen.

 - you’re exhausted

-- your baby has a health problem or needs to be looked after in special care
+- your baby has a health issue or needs to be looked after in special care

 - you’re feeling overwhelmed by everything